Reaper1994/go-package-master/README.md

 # go-package-master
-A modular Go application that calculates the optimal combination of packs to fulfil customer orders.
+A modular Go application that calculates the optimal combination of packs to fulfil customer orders for Gymshark 🦈.

 ## Installation